 After graduation Mr. Duganier was recruited by the Gaylord Entertainment Co. to join their food and beverage team at the Opryland Hotel and Resort in Nashville, TN.
+Here Mr. Duganier was in charge of the largest beverage/alcohol account in the south east of America.
 After achieving success at the Opryland Resort, Mr. Duganier decided to pursue new challenges and to learn the restaurant business from entrepreneurial operators where he knew his scope of responsibilities would be broader and more challenging.

 After first joining RDG Restaurant Group out of Chicago and opening their fresh seafood restaurant in Destin, FL, Mr. Duganier was the first person hired by a new start-up restaurant company focused on opening higher-end casual, athlete-branded sports restaurants (g3).
 Mr. Duganier quickly rose through the ranks from assistant manager, general manager, and area manager to director of operations.
 Mr. Duganier played a key role in developing the concept and establishing strong relationships with athletes and the NFL.

 Mr. Duganier has successfully overseen all aspects of the restaurant business, including but not limited to financials, marketing and advertising, menu development, management development, and event/banquet sales.
-Mr. Duganier currently resides in Columbia,SC and you can expect to see him each time you visit Publico.
+Mr. Duganier currently resides in Atlanta, GA and you can expect to see him each time you visit Publico ATL.

 Mr. Panos has a long, diverse career in both the food and beverage industry and home design and construction.
 Mr. Panos’s career began in the construction industry in Little Rock, AR in 1975.
 Soon after, Mr. Panos decided to pursue his passion for the restaurant industry.
 He began as an oyster shucker and quickly was promoted to manager.